“What are you going to do?” asked many of our friends.

 One day we came up with the idea to do something crazy like ride a bike from Bath in England (where we live) across Europe to Istanbul.

-Crazy because we were not real cyclists.
+Crazy because we weren’t cyclists.

 At that time we’d only been on short rides, always without panniers and always with a long coffee stop.
 Bath to Istanbul is more than 3000 kilometres!